trishaandrews/dsp/04-command_line.md

 cmd line reference

-pushd - skip to directory \n
+pushd - skip to directory

-popd - easily skip back from pushd directory mkdir - make series of directories with -p touch - makes an empty file apropos - find what man page is appropriate, displays MANY options export - export/set a new environment variable unset - remove env variable chmod - change files and directories recursively with -R
+popd - easily skip back from pushd directory

+mkdir - make series of directories with -p

+touch - makes an empty file

+apropos - find what man page is appropriate, displays MANY options

+export - export/set a new environment variable

+unset - remove env variable

+chmod - change files and directories recursively with -R
 	755 = User:rwx Group:r-x World:r-x
 chown - change ownership
 	chown root /u
 	    Change the owner of /u to "root".

 xargs - execute arguments
 	find /tmp -name core -type f -print0 | xargs -0 /bin/rm -f

        Find files named core in or below the directory /tmp and  delete  them, processing  filenames  in  such a way that file or directory names con‐ taining spaces or newlines are correctly handled.

 	xargs sh -c 'emacs "$@" < /dev/tty' emacs

        Launches  the  minimum  number of copies of Emacs needed, one after the other, to edit the files listed on xargs' standard input.
 This example achieves the same effect as BSD's -o option, but in a more flexible and